katharinemc/stashApp_FrontEnd/README.md

 ## Stash App
-A multiuser authenticated system for cataloging and categorizing makeup items.
+A multiuser authenticated system for cataloging and categorizing makeup items and their uses.

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.